Barcelona, Spain (AFP) – Borja Iglesias has been waiting for this moment for a long time.

 Iglesias was crucial for Betis to end his 17-year wait for a major title last season when he won the King’s Cup.
-His goal in injury time In the second leg of the semi-final against Rayo Vallecano, Betis put Betis in the final, as Iglesias scored his team’s goal in normal time before Betis beat Valencia on penalties.
+His stoppage-time goal in the second leg of the semi-final against Rayo Vallecano put Betis into the final, with Iglesias scoring his side’s goal in regular time before Betis beat Valencia on penalties.

 And he continues to impress with this campaign.
 His six goals in many matches came in second place after Barcelona striker Robert Lewandowski with eight goals in the Spanish League.

 Now with injuries to Gerard Moreno and Mikel Oyarzabal, and a lack of playing time for Raul de Tomas, Iglesias is eyeing the opportunity to play in the World Cup in Qatar.